Claude Cowork for wealth management firms: secure client and portfolio work for Canadian advisors

 Can Claude Cowork summarize client meetings?

 Yes.
-Cowork can turn raw meeting notes into a structured summary and an action list, which saves an advisor time on file notes.
-Treat the result as a draft for the file, not the official record, and keep client identifiers in a scoped folder.
-An advisor should review the summary before it informs any recommendation.
+Cowork can turn raw notes from a client meeting into a structured summary and an action list, which saves an advisor time on file notes.
+Treat the result as a draft for the file, not the official record under CIRO books-and-records rules, and keep client identifiers inside the 1 scoped household folder.
+An advisor reviews the summary before it informs any recommendation.

 Does Claude Cowork work on Windows or only Mac?